 The school has a hall used for collective worship, assemblies and indoor P.E.
-Outside, we have the use of a hard playground as well as a grassed area with climbing frames and a story corner.
-When dry, the children have the use of the village green for sports and playtimes.
-As a Christian school, we regularly visit the Elveden church of St. Andrew and St. Patrick, to gather together with our families e.g. Harvest Festival, Christingle and Mothers Day.
+Outside, we have the use of a hard playground as well as a grassed area with climbing frames.
+We also have a 'Wellbeing and Wonder' area in our environmental garden which can be accessed from the KS1 and LKS2 classrooms in main school.
+When dry, the children have the use of the village green for sports and playtimes as well as the local cricket ground.
+There is additional play equipment facilities outside of the lunch hall which children can use during their lunch hour and EYFS have weekly 'Forest School' sessions.
+As a Church of England school, we regularly visit the Elveden church of St. Andrew and St. Patrick, to gather together with our families e.g. Harvest Festival, Christingle and Mothers' Day.
+We also visit with the children every half term for Collective worship.